rcsb/mmtf/spec.md

 *Type*: `String`.

 *Description*: The name and version of the software used to produce the file.
 For development versions it can be useful to also include the checksum of the commit.
-If the producer is not available set to `"NA"`.
 The main purpose of this field is to identify the software that has written a file, for instance because it has format errors.

 *Examples*: